penumbra-zone/penumbra/docs/protocol/src/crypto/decaf377/costs.md

 encoding costs c. $750C$ regardless of whether the output is encoded as bits or as a field element.

+For `decaf377`, we choose the LSB tests for sign checks.

 ## Alternative approaches to handling cofactors

 Decaf constructs a prime-order group whose encoding and decoding methods perform